kachiann/project-mlops/README.md

 ---

-Sure!
-Here’s the updated section for **3.
-Model Deployment**, instructing users to refer to the web service for usage instructions:

----

 ### 3. Model Deployment:

 To deploy the trained machine learning models as a web service, we utilize Flask along with MLflow.
 The deployment script, `deploy.py`, is responsible for loading the model and serving predictions through a RESTful API.